akeneo/pim-community-standard/README.md

 `xdebug.max_nesting_level=500`

  - not enough memory can cause the JS routing bundle to fail on a segmentation fault.
 Please check with `php -i | grep memory` that you have enough memory according to the requirements

  - some segmentation fault can be caused as well by the circular references collector.
 You can disable it with the following setting in your php.ini files:
 `zend.enable_gc = 0`

+ - when pulling from beta1, some cache need to be removed by hand (`rm -rf var/cache/*`) otherwise you can get the following error:
+`PHP Fatal error: Class 'Pim\\Bundle\\CatalogBundle\\EventListener\\TimestampableLister' not found in /var/www/pim-community-dev/app/cache/prod/appProdProjectContainer.php on line 3644`

 [1]:  http://symfony.com/doc/2.1/book/installation.html
 [2]:  http://getcomposer.org/
 [3]:  http://www.orocrm.com/oro-platform